jallanxjallan/onemanairforce/adaptation/stories/off_the_beach.md

 ---

-Arriving at Cilotok, Muharto and Pang marvel that Freeberg had been able to land on this short stretch of beach, bookended by high bluffs.
+Muharto arrives at Tasik, where Pang Soeparto confirms that the pilot is Freeberg.
+They load two barrels of aviation fuel onto a jeep and drive to Cilotok.
+There, Muharto and Pang marvel that Freeberg had been able to land on this short stretch of beach, bookended by high bluffs.
 Muharto recognizes Freeberg and they greet as friends.
 Fearing that a patrolling Dutch fighter could appear